 Austrian legal basis and international conventions for the protection of national minorities

-Austria is home to the following six indigenous ethnic groups:
+Austria is home to 6 indigenous ethnic groups:

 Under Section 1 Paragraph 2 of the Ethnic Groups Act, ethnic groups are understood as "such groups of Austrian citizens living in parts of the Federal territory and having a language other than German as mother tongue and having traditions of their own."

 As Austrian citizens, members of ethnic groups have the same rights as any other Austrian citizen.
 Beyond this, however, there are a number of regulations and provisions that contain special regulations for "(autochthonous) ethnic groups" and "linguistic minorities".